Microbial-Ecology-Group/vero-research/docs/research.md

 ---

 #
-## The VERO Research Team has received more than $10M in research funding since hitting the ground in 2019.
+## The VERO Research Team has received approximately $13M in research funding since hitting the ground in 2019! <cr>
+See all VERO publications **HERE**

 <img src="../../assets/VERO-ongoing-research-banner-Slide1.jpg" alt="VERO_CurrentResearch_Banner" draggable="false" width="1200" height="700"" ;"/>